-During the year, the Company entered into an agreement (the "Vale Agreement") with Vale Canada Limited ("Vale").
-The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property, which in contiguous with the West Graham Project, in consideration for certain rights and royalties that will be extended to Vale across the Project.
+During the year ended August 31, 2023, the Company entered into an agreement (the "Vale Agreement") with Vale Canada Limited ("Vale").
+The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property (to a vertical depth of 550 metres), which in contiguous with the West Graham Project, in consideration for certain rights and royalties that will be extended to Vale across the Project.
 In order the exercise the option, the Company must pay \$1,000,000 in cash.